stellakunzang/obituary_hub/README.md

 ## Optimization <a name="optimization"></a>

 The requirements of this project dictated we needed to implement one of three different types of optimization.
 We chose to focus on caching.
-All obituaries from our database are cached so that when a page is reloaded of the obituary appears on another page the results have already been cached and the website loads quickly because it is not making a redundant request of our database.
+All obituaries from our database are cached so that when a page is reloaded or the obituary appears on another page the results have already been cached and the website loads quickly because it is not making a redundant request of our database.
 The caching portion of our project was implemented single-handedly by [Eric Larson](https://github.com/EricLarson2020).

 Another example of optimization in this project is pagination.
 [Jack Cullen](https://github.com/jpc20) implemented pagination ousing the `will-paginate` gem.
 ## Extensions <a name="extensions"></a>